 On 28 November the Conservative Party issued a press release which committed the Government to a new addiction strategy which included ‘considering measures from the PHE review such as a new 24/7 support line for addiction advice on prescription medicines’.

 While CEP does not agree with the use of the term ‘addiction’ in this context, this is the first time that any Government has responded positively to the proposal for a national helpline, and we will continue to apply pressure to ensure that this is followed through.

-In the meantime, following Sir Oliver Letwin’s retirement from parliament, the APPG is in the process of recruiting a new chair and officers.
-For this reason, if anyone has been in touch with his or her MP in the past 12 months regarding prescribed drug dependence or withdrawal it would be most useful if you could let us know via email@example.com so that we can approach the MP as a potential supporter.
+In the meantime, following Sir Oliver Letwin’s retirement from parliament, CEP is in the process of recruiting a new chair and officers for a new APPG.
+For this reason, if anyone has been in touch with his or her MP in the past 12 months regarding prescribed drug dependence or withdrawal it would be most useful if you could let us know via firstname.lastname@example.org so that we can approach the MP as a potential supporter.